 – What was so special about the past PLUS Forum – and what major trends in the banking technologies sector you‘ve noticed?

-- This past PLUS forum turned out to be one of the most interesting events, not only because of its solid number of participants – or specialized software solutions, but also thanks to extremely interesting and interactive reports.
-Regarding the trends in the banking technologies, it seems that banks are now eager to reduce their costs and optimize business processes.
+– This past PLUS forum turned out to be one of the most interesting events, not only because of its solid number of participants – or specialized software solutions but also thanks to exciting and interactive reports.
+Regarding the trends in banking technologies, banks are now eager to reduce their costs and optimize business processes.
 Now many banks are extremely interested in universal technological solutions that can replace a small bank branch.
-The self-depositing services offered by banks to their corporate customers, through automated deposit machines are also becoming more popular.
+The self-depositing services offered by banks to their corporate customers through automated deposit machines are also becoming more popular.

 The banking equipment functionality extension is another new trend.
-Now you can deposit cash in order to replenish your account, or pay your bills using an ATM with cash-in or recycling functionality.
-As far as security concerns, the biometrics means are becoming increasingly popular here...
+Now you can deposit cash to replenish your account or pay your bills using an ATM with cash-in or recycling functionality.
+As far as security concerns, the biometrics means are becoming increasingly popular here…

-- Could we say that the volume of cash payments is decreasing, and more and more banking services are provided virtually?
+– Could we say that the volume of cash payments decreases and more and more banking services are provided virtually?

-- Yes – and no. Although, according to the survey carried out by the PLUS magazine, the volume of cash payments in Western European countries is decreasing, the amount of cash in circulation is growing.
-Thus, in 2012-2016, there was a rapid increase in cash in Mexico (68%), Singapore (46%), the Great Britain (30%), Eastern Europe (27%) and the United States (25%).
-It is interesting that 70% of East Europeans (both urban and rural residents) do not even imagine their lives without cash.
+– Yes – and no. Although according to the survey carried out by the PLUS magazine, the volume of cash payments in Western European countries is decreasing, the amount of cash in circulation is growing.
+Thus, in 2012-2016, there was a rapid increase in cash in Mexico (68%), Singapore (46%), Great Britain (30%), Eastern Europe (27%), and the United States (25%).
+Interestingly, 70% of East Europeans (urban and rural residents) do not even imagine their lives without cash.

-- Does this mean that the demand for ATMs in the near future will remain at the same level and, possibly, even increase?
+– Does this mean that the demand for ATMs will shortly remain at the same level and, possibly, even increase?

-- ATMs, of course, will remain; nevertheless, their functionality will change a lot.
-Through ATMs, you can not only deposit and withdraw cash, but also make bank transfers between different accounts.
-According to forecasts, by 2020 the number of ATMs capable of accepting cash will increase by 30%.
-Over the past five years (2012-2016), the use of ATMs in Eastern Europe has increased by 16% - despite the fact that the cash deposits growth rate is much higher than that of its withdrawals.
+– ATMs, of course, will remain; nevertheless, their functionality will change a lot.
+Through ATMs, you can deposit and withdraw cash and make bank transfers between different accounts.
+According to forecasts, by 2020, the number of ATMs capable of accepting cash will increase by 30%.
+Over the past five years (2012-2016), the use of ATMs in Eastern Europe has increased by 16% – even though the cash deposit growth rate is much higher than that of its withdrawals.

 – And how does the relationship between banks and customers change?
 If ATMs perform more and more functions, perhaps the bank branches will become unnecessary?

-- New technologies are actively marching in the banking sector, while the banks reduce the number of their physical branches and introduce various automated systems.
-With this regard, the banking technological equipment manufacturers, such as Diebold Nixdorf (BS/2 being its partner) offer a variety of solutions so that bank employees can spend more time providing more consultancy to the clients and selling them banking products and services.
-On the other hand, self-service devices can be used for cash operations, i.e. cash deposits and withdrawals.
+– New technologies actively march in the banking sector, while the banks reduce the number of their physical branches and introduce various automated systems.
+With this regard, the banking technological equipment manufacturers, such as Diebold Nixdorf (BS/2 being its partner), offer various solutions so that bank employees can spend more time providing more consultancy to the clients and selling them banking products and services.
+On the other hand, self-service devices can be used for cash operations, i.e., cash deposits and withdrawals.

 – Are ordinary people not afraid to trust their money to the smart machines?

-- There was a lot of talk about security issues at the PLUS Forum.
+– There was a lot of talk about security issues at the PLUS Forum.
 Biometrics develops rapidly.
-Thanks to the face recognition technology, one can accurately determine whether there is a live person by the ATM – or someone has put a photo in front of the camera.
-The biometrical technologies now integrated into all self-service devices provide additional security identifying a person not only by a PIN code, but also by his or her appearance.
+Thanks to face recognition technology, one can accurately determine whether there is a live person by the ATM – or someone has put a photo in front of the camera.
+The biometrical technologies now integrated into all self-service devices provide additional security identifying a person by a PIN code and by his or her appearance.
 By the way, this method can also be used for direct marketing purposes, i.e., having identified a customer, the self-service device can offer appropriate services.

 – How does BS/2 contribute to the banking sector development?

-- We constantly monitor the global banking market trends, the changing needs of the financial institutions as well as consumers – and develop specialized integrated solutions with this regard.
-And the fact that our solutions become more and more popular just shows that we are on the right track.
+We constantly monitor the global banking market trends, the changing needs of the financial institutions and consumers and develop specialized integrated solutions.
+And the fact that our solutions become more and more popular shows that we are on the right track.

 – Thank you for the interview.